iXsystems/ixautomation/README.md

 ReST API Tests
 ============

-*Note: This Requires following the steps above in VM tests.*
+*This Requires following the steps above in VM tests.*

-Create a VM, test install using vm-bhyve, and run API tests
+Create a VM, test install using vm-bhyve, and run API tests:
 ```
 /jenkins.sh vm-tests freenas api-tests
 ```